-1 Choose a region where you want to run the instance.
-2 Search for offerings.
-To limit the results returned, you can specify the instance type or Availability Zone.
-3 Purchase offerings that meet your requiremnts.
+- 1 Choose a Region where you want to run the instance. - 2 Search for offerings.
+To limit the results returned, you can specify the instance type or Availability Zone. - 3 Purchase offerings that meet your requirements. - 4 Run instances of the purchased instance type in the correct Region and Availability Zone.